rba-community/rba-community/docs/library/index.md

 ## Breakout Sessions

-### Engineering Risk Rules and Detections: Building and Tuning Reliable Signals That Can Be Heard Above the Noise by [Alchemy Global Networks](https://www.alchemy-global.net/){ target="blank" }
+### Engineering Risk Rules and Detections

+> Building and Tuning Reliable Signals That Can Be Heard Above the Noise by [Alchemy Global Networks](https://www.alchemy-global.net/){ target="blank" }

 #### Topics

 - Understand best practices for developing, tuning, and implementing detections, Risk Rules, and Risk Incident Rules to enhance cybersecurity and operational effectiveness.
 - Learn strategies for reducing Mean Time To Detect (MTTD) and mitigating false positives to improve the efficiency of Security Operations Centers (SOCs).
-- Gain insights into establishing robust lifecycle management processes for threat detection, enabling a strong defense against a wide range of cyberthreats.
+- Gain insights into establishing robust lifecycle management processes for threat detection, enabling a strong defense against a wide range of cyber threats.

 [Request Recording :simple-googledrive:](https://forms.gle/ayekn4fGtSUmoTxk9){ .md-button .md-button--primary target="_blank" }

-### Crafting Detailed Assets and Identities Lookups Hosted by [SP6](https://www.sp6.io){ target="blank" }
+### Crafting Detailed Assets and Identities Lookups

+> Hosted by [SP6](https://www.sp6.io){ target="blank" }

 #### Topics